keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

 [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)
 resources in the namespaces where KLT is enabled.
-If KLT finds any of these resources and the resource has either the `keptn.sh` or the `kubernetes` recommended labels, it creates appropriate [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload) and
+If KLT finds any of these resources and the resource has either the `keptn.sh` or the `kubernetes` annotations/labels, it creates appropriate [KeptnWorkload](../../crd-ref/lifecycle/v1alpha3/#keptnworkload) and
 [KeptnApp](../../yaml-crd-ref/app)
 resources for the version it detects.

-The basic keptn.sh keys that can be used for labels or annotations are:
+The basic keptn.sh keys that can be used for annotations or labels are:

 ```yaml
 keptn.sh/workload: myAwesomeWorkload